a-laughlin/a-laughlin.github.io/_posts/2017-05-28-high-value-javascript-1.md

 #### Quality: Determining the Right Time
 Judging your proximity to the waterfall's edge is difficult.
 The water feels still because you're moving with it.
 The noise is consistently loud.
 It's unclear if swimming upstream actually works.

 Each quality attribute will have its own metrics.
-Assessing cost per change and potential value per change are difficult.
 For changeability, assessing potential value per change and cost per change are important, and also merit a deeper exploration than I want to go into in this article.
 Comments regarding metrics are very welcome.

 That said, metrics likely include some combination of:
  - average actual time per change | expected time / total lines of code